R31GNDEV/R31GNDEV/README.md

 - Built an iOS Jailbreak Repo
 - Had a Discord server with 400+ users related to a DayZ video game server I used to host through OVH.
 - Configure AWS EC2 Environments for multiple types of bots
-- Adobe Photoshop & Lightroom
+- Adobe Photoshop & After Effects
 - iOS App/Theme Development

 ## 🔍 Currently Learning: